chen-zhi/notes/source/_posts/Angular-101.md

 ## NgModules and JavaScript modules
 The NgModule system is different from and unrelated to the JavaScript (ES2015) module system for managing collections of JavaScript objects.
 These are complementary module systems that you can use together to write your apps.

-In JavaScript **each file is a module** and all objects defined in the file belong to that module.
+In JavaScript **each file is a module** and **all objects defined in the file belong to that module**.
 The module declares some objects to be public by marking them with the export key word.
 Other JavaScript modules use import statements to access public objects from other modules.

 # Components
 **Every component must be declared in exactly one NgModule.**